-Santa Fe Police Dept.: Couple’s deaths were murder-suicide
+Santa Fe Police: Married couple died by murder-suicide

 Records released Friday indicated the couple had a prior history of domestic disputes, and police said they remained legally married but had been living apart for several weeks.

-The police statement said police continued to investigate circumstances leading up to the shootings, which the statement said were “a tragic heartbreaking incident has shaken our community.”
+The police statement said police continued to investigate circumstances leading up to the shootings.

-Ernestine Saucedo was executive budget analyst supervisor for the state Public Education Department.
+Ernestine Saucedo was an executive budget analyst supervisor for the state Public Education Department.

 Copyright © 2019 The Washington Times, LLC.